Sociopaths: the path to self-preservation or mental pathology. What is sociopathy and why is it dangerous?

 Sociopaths: who are they?

-More on sociopaths: what do the experts say?
+More about sociopaths: what do experts say?

 What are the common signs for sociopaths?